reubano/reubano.github.com/source/contact.md

 ### Speaking/Training

-I've [spoken and taught workshops](//lanyrd.com/profile/reubano/) at tech conferences, meetups, and training events in South Africa, Tanzania, and Kenya.
-Topics I have presented on include [static site generators](//speakerdeck.com/reubano/static-sites-and-generators-ftw), [data mining](//www.youtube.com/watch?v=05C_E1wyT1I), and [functional programming](//speakerdeck.com/reubano/intro-to-functional-programming).
+I've [spoken and taught workshops](/podium/) at tech conferences, meetups, and training events in South Africa, Tanzania, the U.S., and Kenya.
+Some topics I've presented on are [static site generators](/podium/static-sites-generators-ftw-arusha-tanzania/), [data mining](/podium/data-mining-and-processing-for-fun-and-profit-cape-town-south-africa/), and [functional programming](/podium/a-functional-programming-approach-to-data-processing-in-python-boulder-co/).

 If you would like me to speak at your event or lead a training session, please [email me](mailto:rcummings@nerevu.com?subject=Speaking inquiry) with: